hl2guide/firefox-privacy-guide/README.md

 - 1.0 Introduction [Introduction](#Introduction)

+# 1.0 Introduction<a id='Introduction'></a>

+This guide has been written to help people switch to **Mozilla Firefox** with the best settings, addons (extensions).

-Since internet browser security, privacy and adblocking has been drastically impacted recently I've written this guide to help people to pivot to Mozilla Firefox with the best settings, addons (extensions).
+Since internet browser security, privacy and adblocking has been drastically impacted recently in the following browsers

 Things to consider..

 The following internet browsers that you may be currently using are currently..

-# 1.0 Introduction<a id='Introduction'></a>